top of page

 and to the world.

 Because we are saved, we are free!
 Free from our need to make ourselves right with God!
 Free to be human!
 Free to be all that we are!
 Free to live and grow in faith!
-Free to make a difference in the lives of others and in the wider world.
-And in that freedom, we are called to be Christ to our neighbor.
+In our Christian freedom, we are called to be Christ to our neighbor.
 The things we do for the sake of our neighbor, our communities, and the world flow from our faith.
 We "live in Christ through faith and in the neighbor through love."
 (Martin Luther, The Freedom of A Christian).
 God uses us, as imperfect as we are, to be Christ's hands and feet for the good of the world.

 bottom of page